Kahfisa/Business-Performance-Analytics-Kimia-Farma/README.md

 ## Process
-- Process raw data using SQL in BigQuery to clean the data and ensure it is ready for analysis.
+- Process raw data using SQL in BigQuery to processing data and ensure it is ready for analysis.
 - Integrate processed data from Google BigQuery into Google Looker Studio.
 - Developing an interactive dashboard to analyze business performance